 Living the best and healthiest life possible is hard for everyone.
 Columbus Community Hospital understands this challenge and is offering some new and exciting health and wellness programs at the Columbus Wellness Center for all ages.

-Conducted by Columbus Community Hospital registered dietitians Joan Plummer, RD, LMNT, CDE and Susan Olmer, RD, LMNT, the new programs include: Ask the Dietitian; Food, Fitness and Fun: A Fit Kid’s Wellness program and healthy cooking classes.
+Conducted by Columbus Community Hospital registered dietitians Joan Plummer, RD, LMNT, CDE and Susan Olmer, RD, LMNT, the new programs include: Food Thoughts, Food, Fitness and Fun: A Fit Kid’s Wellness program and healthy cooking classes.

 These programs offer fun and educational opportunities that anyone can incorporate into their everyday life to help them achieve a healthier lifestyle.

 “These programs offer the community healthy options,” Plummer said.
 “We are here to help the community with any questions or concerns they might have about nutrition or wellness.
 We understand it’s not easy, so these programs offer people opportunities they might not have previously had access to.”

 The Food Thoughts program includes a series of free classes that give community members the opportunity to interact with a nutritional professional and get their health questions answered.
 No physician referral is needed.

 Classes are held from 11:30 a.m. to 12:30 p.m. with a CCH dietitian to discuss nutrition-related topics.
 They are also available to answer questions following each discussion.